 Parents: Bullmastiff x Pit Bull mix

-The Pit Bullmastiff is truly a formidable guardian that inherits the sheer strength and size of the Bullmastiff parent.
-The other parent isn’t scrawny either.
+The Pit Bullmastiff is a formidable guard dog that inherits the sheer strength and size of the Bullmastiff parent.
+The other parent, Pit Bull Terrier, isn’t scrawny either.
 In the end, these dogs will weigh up to 150 pounds or more, depending on their parents.

-They approach everything with the highest confidence and there are few things that scares a Pit Bullmastiff.
-Despite their fearsome appearances, they’re gentle and friendly in the home.
+They approach everything with the highest confidence and there are few things in this world that scares a Pit Bullmastiff.
+But despite their fearsome looks, they’re gentle and friendly dogs in the home.
 They love their family and will always have their backs.

-If you’re looking for a Pit Bull mix that doubles as a loving companion and guard dog, look no further than the Pit Bullmastiff.
-It’s worth noting that exercise is essential to the health of these active and energetic dogs.
+If you’re looking for a Pit Bull mix that can be a loving companion while working as a guard dog, look no further than the Pit Bullmastiff.
+It’s worth noting that exercise is essential to the health of these energetic and active dogs.